onap/archived-vid/features.properties.md

 * FLAG_2006_NETWORK_PLATFORM_MULTI_SELECT
   When flag is true the platform will appear as a multi select field, if false the platform will be dropdown list.

+* FLAG_2006_NETWORK_LOB_MULTI_SELECT
+  When flag is true the LOB will appear as a multi select field, if false the platform will be dropdown list.

 * FLAG_EXP_USE_FORMAT_PARAMETER_FOR_CM_DASHBOARD